autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/gpu-plotter.md

 ## Common Plotting Parameters

 :::note
 Most NVIDIA GPU users do not need to change any of these parameters.
-The default options will automatically find and use any supported GPU's and CPU plotting will be automatically disabled.
+The default options will automatically find and use any supported GPU, and CPU plotting will be automatically disabled.
 :::

 Below are some essential parameter examples for configuring the GPU plotter: